MrWolfZ/simplux/recipes/advanced/using-in-redux-application/README.md

 Now we're ready to go.

-For this recipe we assume we have a very simple existing application that uses redux to manage a counter.
+For this recipe we assume we have a very simple existing application that uses Redux to manage a counter.
 In your application this setup is probably quite a bit more complex with many more reducers, middlewares and such.
 All of these things do not affect **simplux**, so you can keep them just as they are.

 ```ts
 import { combineReducers, createStore, Reducer } from 'redux'